nishcu/zenithbooks/HOW_TO_CREATE_SHARE_CODES.md

 1. **Code Name** (e.g., "Housing Loan - HDFC Bank")
    - A descriptive name to identify the purpose

-2. **Secret Code** (minimum 8 characters)
+2. **Secret Code** (minimum 8 characters, alphanumeric only)
-   - Option 1: Enter your own code manually
+   - Option 1: Enter your own unique secret code manually
-   - Option 2: Click "Generate Random Code" for auto-generation
+   - Option 2: Click "Generate Random" to auto-generate a secure code
+   - Must be at least 8 characters long and contain only letters and numbers

 3. **Categories to Share** (Checkboxes)
    - Select which document categories to share